tlevine/www.thomaslevine.com/content/!/ear-muffs/index.md

 And I think it's more comfortable than my pair that broke.

 ### Peltor TacticalPro
-And here are my thoughts on the second.
-Like the other pair, it is quite comfortable and reduces noise quite a bit.
+Like the other pair, this one is quite comfortable, and it reduces noise quite a bit.

-The "active" bit is more interesting.
+And now I know what "active" means.
 It has a microphone outside each earmuff (half of an earmuffs?) and a speaker inside each earmuff.
 When the earmuffs are off, they make thing quiet.
 When they're on, the speakers play the sounds that the microphones pick up, but at a lower volume.
 (You can